Why Stress Test a Financial Model?

 The last key step in preparing a financial model is stress testing it.
 The ability to stress test a financial model and find any flaws within it is a useful skill in improving the quality of a financial model.
 Stress testing also ensures no errors will occur in the future when the model has been handed off to the final user.

-This final step is one that is often overlooked, even when stress testing a financial model prevents dissatisfied clients, managers, and executives.
+This final step is one that is often overlooked, even though stress testing a financial model prevents dissatisfied clients, managers, and executives.

 Because of the structured nature of the core statements, it is not too difficult to ensure the data and calculations are correct.
 Below are just a few types of checks that can be placed within an Excel model to ensure that values are adding up correctly.

 Does the balance sheet add up?
-Does Assets minus Liabilities minus Equity equal zero?
+Do Assets minus Liabilities minus Equity equal zero?

 Do ending values in the supporting schedules match their corresponding values in the core statements?

-One master error check to check whether all of the above are resulting correctly.
+One master error checks to determine whether all of the above are resulting correctly.

-Placing these checks within a financial model allows the user to ensure calculations are being done correctly, and no formula logic has been made erroneously.
+Placing these checks within a financial model enables the user to ensure calculations are being done correctly, and that no formula logic has been made erroneously.
 The more checks in place, the more secure the financial model is from errors appearing.